Understanding the hardiness zone system

 The USDA hardiness areas have been divided into 11 zones, with Zone 0 as the coldest.

-Other zones are progressively milder going up to 11, which includes tropical parts of Florida and California.
-The Canadian map also has Zone 0 as its coldest, but the warmest area is Zone 9.
+Other zones are milder going up to 11, which includes tropical parts of Florida and California.
+The Canadian map also has Zone 0 as its coldest, but its warmest area is Zone 9.

 If you are a Canadian gardener, it helps to know both your Canadian and USDA zones because many plants imported from the US have tags listing the USDA hardiness zone.
 USDA zone numbers are usually one lower: for example, if you garden in Canadian Zone 6, as I do, your USDA hardiness is Zone 5.